davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 # Discussion of lithospheric history

-Both the Monterey plate stalled slab (**B**) and Cretaceous-underplated Farallon mantle nappe cases (**C**) are plausible based on our thermal modeling.
-Our inability to reject the stalled slab scenario is consistent with the results of previous modeling by @Erkan2008.
-However, the geotherm predicted for the stalled slab occupies the higher-temperature part of the acceptable field, and its viability may be affected by Neogene erosion in the Coast Ranges, which would tend to elevate geotherms for all scenarios [@fig:model-comparison].
+Based on thermal modeling alone, both the Monterey plate stalled slab (**B**) and Cretaceous-underplated Farallon mantle nappe cases (**C**) are plausible.
+However, the geotherm predicted for the stalled slab occupies the higher-temperature part of the acceptable field, and its viability could be impacted by potential erosion in the
+Coast Ranges, which would elevate geotherms for all scenarios [@fig:model_comparison].
+Our finding that the stalled slab scenario produces a reasonable geotherm is consistent with previous modeling by @Erkan2008.
 Additionally, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.

 We strongly prefer scenario **C**, Cretaceous underplating of mantle lithosphere followed by heating at depth by the Neogene slab window,